erjank/teaching/performance.md

 What did other people see that you missed?
 What did they think that you strongly agree or disagree with?

-FIXME: step 3 is to compare feedback with some provided by us.

 ### Practice Giving Feedback